 The course journal will be kept all semester long, due at the end of the semester.
 For each module, I will give you a few response question(s); a few paragraphs should be sufficient in each case, but journals will be graded on relevance, completeness, and use of course material (your journal responses should show that you have read, and are applying, the assigned reading).
 You will keep your journal in Blackboard, and you can find it by following the "Course Journal" link on the course page.
 Journals will be due at the end of the semester, and should be complete by the final day of class.
-Late entries will lose 25% of the credit, and all unanswered questions will receive no credit.
+Late entries will receive no credit.